Improved partial regularity for manifold-constrained minimisers of subquadratic energies: Introduction

 \begin{theorem} There exists a relatively closed set $\Sigma\subseteq S(\Q_0)$ that satisfies the following properties: \begin{enumerate}[label=(\roman*)] \item for any ball~$B$ that intersects $\Sigma$, there holds $\dim_{\H}(\Sigma\cap B)=1$; \item for any ball~$B\csubset\Omega\setminus\Sigma$, the set $S(\Q_0)\cap B$ is finite. \end{enumerate} \end{theorem}

 In other words, the singular set~$S(\Q_0)$ splits into a $1$-dimensional part and a $0$-dimensional part, with the physical interpretation of being line defects and point defects, respectively.
-As it will appear from the proof, the map~$\Q_0$ has a \emph{non-orientable} singularity at the set~$\Sigma$.
+As it will appear from the proof, the map~$\Q_0$ has a \emph{non-orientable} singularity at~$\Sigma$: more precisely, if~$B\subseteq\Omega$ is an open ball that intersects~$\Sigma$, then there is \emph{no} vector field~$\n\in W^{1,p}(B, \, \SS^2)$ such that~$\Q_0 = \n\otimes\n - \textbf{I}/3$ a.e. on~$B$ (see Definition~\ref{def:Sigmalift} below).
 In particular, minimisers of~\eqref{energy-p} cannot have orientable line singularities.
 This is consistent with the ``escape in the third dimension'' proposed by Cladis and Kl\'eman~\cite{CladisKleman}, which allows to de-singularise an orientable line defect via local surgery.
 However, for non-minimising, stationary points of~\eqref{energy-p} the situation is different, as they might have orientable line singularities as well as non-orientable ones (see Remark~\ref{remark:stationary}).